After Malaria Is Cured The Frequency Of The Hbs Allele

 Heterozygous Advantage in Detail

 The mechanism behind this heterozygous advantage is complex.
 Red blood cells in HbAS individuals have a slightly shorter lifespan, reducing the time available for the malaria parasite to complete its lifecycle within the cell.
 Additionally, the presence of abnormal hemoglobin triggers an immune response that further inhibits parasite growth.
-Consequently, HbAS individuals are less likely to develop severe malaria, giving them a significant survival advantage in malaria-endemic regions.
+So naturally, HbAS individuals are less likely to develop severe malaria, giving them a significant survival advantage in malaria-endemic regions.

 Other Genetic Adaptations to Malaria